 The island came to prominence in the late 18th century after a visit by Sir Joseph Banks.
 In fact Cooper (1979) p 16 states that Faujus was the first such person to be attracted to the Hebrides, but then later (p 26) refers to a prior visit by Uno von Troil in the company of Banks.
 Local stamps haven’t been issued by Bardsey for several years, but the most recent issue, featuring local birds, is still available from Bardsey Island Trust.
 Collecting British stamps isn't just limited to the whims of Royal Mail's stamp advisory board.

-but specialized catalogues list them, such as the Rosen's Catalogue of The winds were light and they did not arrive until darkness had fallen.
+The winds were light and they did not arrive until darkness had fallen.